quickgrid/ai-resources/ai-notes.md

 ### Dataset Generation

-In this paper a higher quality version 1024x1024 CelebA dataset is used.
+In this paper a higher quality version 1024x1024 CelebA dataset with 30000 images is used.

 To improve the overall image quality, JPEG images were processed with two pre-trained neural networks: a convolutional autoencoder trained to remove JPEG artifacts in natural images and an adversarially-trained 4x super-resolution network.